New-College-MCR/mcr-website/content/services/sports.md

 During the summer, the table is located behind the bins shed just outside the Pavilion.
 For the rest of the year, you will find the table tennis in the ERG room (if you would like to use it there, remember to book a slot - instructions below).
 Remove the plastic cover, move the table to a suitable spot, set up the net and play anytime you like.
 When you're done you're kindly asked to put everything back where you found it and sanitise it.

 In addition to all of this, we also provide a wide range of gym equipment that you can borrow for workouts at home or in the ERG room.
-Just fill the sign-up form (here: http://tinyurl.com/new-mcr-gym) and you can take the equipment home with you anytime you like or use it in the ERG room if you booked a slot (for more info on how to use the ERG room, check the 'Facilities' page).
+Just fill the sign-up form [here](http://tinyurl.com/new-mcr-gym) and you can take the equipment home with you anytime you like or use it in the ERG room if you booked a slot.

 The gym equipment can be picked up and signed off from the white shelving unit next to the entrance of the TV room.